Raise Awareness of Human Trafficking Prevention: Wear Blue on January 11

 - Educate yourself on human trafficking by watching any of the following videos:

 - Support efforts by governmental authorities and organizations committed to ending human trafficking.
 Spread the word about them, donate to them, or get involved with them:

 - Find a local organization to support: https://humantraffickinghotline.org/training-resources/referral-directory

 - To pledge solidarity with victims of human trafficking, wear blue on 1/11, snap a selfie and post it to social media using #WearBlueDay.

 The Trafficking Victims Protection Act, passed in 2000, provides mandatory restitution to victims of human trafficking.
 That means victims can file civil lawsuits against their traffickers or those who either contributed to, or financially gained from their exploitation.

 At TorkLaw, we are committed to seeing justice for those who have been wronged.
-We do this day-in and day-out for accident victims, and we fully support efforts to bring atrocities like human trafficking to and end — including the campaigns and programs mentioned in this article.
+We do this day-in and day-out for accident victims, and we fully support efforts to prevent human trafficking and bring atrocities like slavery to an end — including the campaigns and programs mentioned in this article.
 We encourage you to join us as we take a stand against human trafficking and modern-day slavery.